apache/nuttx/configs/sama5d3x-ek/README.txt

       nsh> echo "This is a test" > /mnt/nand/atest.txt

-        NOTE:  This will take a long time because it will require reading, modifying, and re-writting the 128KB erase page!
+        NOTE:  This will take a long time because it will require reading, modifying, and re-writing the 128KB erase page!

       nsh> ls -l /mnt/nand
       /mnt/nand: